Facts about Sydney Australia

 Sydney is the biggest and most populous city in Australia.
 With 4.5 million people being accounted for in the 2009 census, Sydney holds just under 20% of the total population of Australia.

-It is the most populated city in the Oceania region, and the 73rd most populous city worldwide.
+An interesting Sydney Fact is that the city is most populated in the Oceania region, and the 73rd most populous city worldwide.

 Sydney's inhabitants are very diverse.
 Most people have ancestry originating from beyond Australian borders.

 Countries that have contributed to Sydney's multicultural population include (shown as percentage of Sydney's total population),